nagaraj-bahubali/Cross-Language-Clone-Detection/README.md

 **Data delta:** <br />

-1. As the technique of generation of the Token leven vector generation dataset was indicated in the paper, we generated the ASTs and vocabulary files for both Java and Python.
+1. As the technique of generation of the Token leven vector generation dataset was indicated in the paper, we generated the java and python repositories and also the ASTs and vocabulary files for both.
 But this vocabulary file was not good enough to train the skipgram model. <br/>
-So we tried to generate the vocabulary from the actual python and Java repositories given here.
+So we tried to generate the vocabulary from the actual python and Java repositories given [here][4].
 Since the dataset was huge, we faced java.lang.OutOfMemoryError.
 So we used the the ASTs and the vocabulary files alone provided by the developer in one of the issues.
 Using these files, we continued with generating skipgram data and so on. <br/>
+So in a nutshell, we mimicked the complete process from generating the input dataset to training the code clone detection model.
+Instead of using the ASTs and vocabulary files we generated, we used the files provided by the developer and continued with the remaining steps.

 2. To train the code clone fragments, we used the code clone dataset provided by the authors/developers.